 “Part of the problem with online shaming and why it’s gotten quite out of control is that people don’t really pay the cost of doing the punishing, either because they are anonymous or because they are isolated and dealing with the event through a screen.
 This leads to disproportionate amounts of punishment for relatively minor transgressions.
 With the disappearance of anonymity online, which is already happening (on many sites you cannot leave a comment anonymously any longer), I think we can expect to see people behave less badly.”

-So next time you consider hopping on the shaming bandwagon, think before you tweet.
+–Jennifer Jaquet, author of Is Shame Necessary?So next time you consider hopping on the shaming bandwagon, think before you tweet.
 Would you make the same comments in person?
 Think not only about the person on the other end, but about the overall cause and objective.
 Shaming simply to express hatred is a waste of 140 characters.
 However, respectfully voicing your opinion online is a uniquely constructive way to stand up against greater causes like price gauging in the pharmaceutical industry, racial profiling in schools and legal systems, and offline body shaming.

 Cosette is a staff writer at HighSpeedInternet.com.
 She enjoys writing about America's strange obsessions with consumer tech and social media.
 In her free time, you can find Cosette hanging out with her cats or paying her dues at the gym.